 How modern vocal removers work

 Older “vocal cancellers” inverted the stereo phase to remove centre-panned vocals, which thinned the whole mix.
 Today’s apps use machine-learning models trained on huge music libraries to recognise and separate the vocal from the instrumental.
 That keeps the drums, bass and instruments intact and produces a far fuller backing track.
-For the underlying tech, see our guide to the best AI stem separation tools.
+For the underlying tech, see our guide to the best AI stem separation tools, and for a walkthrough of the process itself there’s our step-by-step on how to remove vocals from a song with AI.

 What to look for in a vocal remover app